Linus0/discord-rpc/README.md

 **Getting started**

 To get install all needed packages, use `npm install`.
-You can edit any game data in `index.js` and once you've done that start the application with `node .`
+You can edit any data in `index.js` and once you've done that start the application with `node .`